Don’t make starting a new job harder than it needs to be.

-Part of being the “new guy” is needing to ask questions and figure things out.
+Part of being the “new guy” is asking questions and figuring things out.
 There are two reasons that people don’t ask questions 1) they’re afraid to ask or 2) they go ahead and assume they know the answer.
 If you’re afraid to ask, don’t be!
-Whenever a new person comes into the office everyone expects them to have questions and need some help, it comes with the territory.
-Other times, people don’t ask questions because they assume it will be like the last job they had.
+Whenever a new person comes into the office, everyone expects them to have questions and need some help, it comes with the territory.
+Other times, people don’t ask questions because they assume it will be like their last job.
 Instead, try to check most of your assumptions at the door on your first day.
 Bottom line: asking questions will prevent costly mistakes.
-It’s also a great way to show that you’re committed to learning and professional development.
+It’s also a great way to show you’re committed to learning and professional development.

 Mistake: Isolating yourself from co-workers.

 We can all start feeling shy whenever we are new person, but it’s important to push through it and get to know your co-workers.
 When it comes to that first week at work, go find some people to eat lunch with!
 When you’re starting, take any opportunity to socialize with your co-workers.
 It will make your job more fun.
 Plus, your co-workers are more likely to help you out if they know you.

 You might think that coming in five minutes after 9:00 a.m. isn’t a big deal, but you’re mistaken.
 It gives off a poor impression and puts you behind, even if just by a few minutes.
 Instead, consider getting to work 15 minutes early and plan on having some coffee and a quick chat with co-workers.
 You’ll feel oriented and ready to start if you get there just a few minutes early.